This post may contain affiliate links from which i can earn a commission

 It is worth mentioning here that protein is important for keeping your metabolism ticking along.
-Not eating enough can leave your feeling fatigued.
+Not eating enough can leave you feeling fatigued.

 Sugar and processed carbs are the energy stealing magpies of the food world.
-While they do provide some energy it is short and sweet (get it?) and will leave you craving for more of the same.
+While they do provide some energy it is short and sweet and will leave you craving for more of the same.

-This sharp rise and fall of blood sugar levels lead to fatigue on a grand scale.
+The side effects of this sharp rise and fall of blood sugar levels are fatigue and cravings on a grand scale.

-If you do succumb to feeling fatigued try these simple strategies that will work to give you an immediate boost of natural energy:
+If you are feeling fatigued try these simple strategies that will work to give you an immediate boost of natural energy:

 Try a gentle cobra pose which opens up your chest and allows energy to flow.

 Or do a full sun salutation to really get the energy moving.
 Make sure you’re breathing deep and evenly.

 Almonds are a great for boosting energy naturally.
 Eat a small handful for an immediate energy boost.